-- David Frias – Vice President, OCCLC and Network Operations Manager at Extron Electronics.
+- David Frias – President and Vice President, OCCLC and Network Operations Manager at Extron Electronics.

 - Dr. Judy Montgomery – Executive Director, OCCLC and Professor, Director, Communication Sciences and Program at Chapman University.

 - Dr. Mary Kennedy – Member & Professor, Chair, Communication Sciences and Disorders Program at Chapman University

 - Anne Hertz – Director of Public Relations, OCCLC and Executive Director of the Boys and Girls Club of Cypress, CA.

 - Jeff Tran – Treasurer, OCCLC and ERP Systems Manager at Extron Electronics

 - Tom Olsen – Board Member

 - Jim Andronaco – Board Member and President of Sidepath Inc.

 - Mike Selix – Board Member and President of MGS Unlimited Inc.

 - Donald Tapia – Board Member, Emeritus

 Like any charitable organization, The Orange County Childhood Language Center Board members are expected to make a financial commitment to our programs, to identify their interests and preferences for advancing the Language Center goals, and to abide by the Code of Conduct, which outlines ethical commitments board members make to the Center, the Scottish Rite foundation and to each other.